kubernetes-sigs/gateway-api/geps/gep-3155/index.md

 2. When a Client Certificate is specified on a Gateway:
   - It is applied to all services.
   - The appropriate status condition is populated if the reference is invalid

+## Future work
+This GEP does not cover per-service overrides for client certificate.
+This is mostly for two reasons:
+- it supports only the niche use cases - it should be reconsidered in future
+- in current model, where BackendTLSPolicy shares namespace with the service instead of the Gateway, there are non-trivial security implications to adding client certificate configuration at this level - therefore ownership and colocation of BackendTLSPolicy (Service vs Gateway) needs to be figured out first

 ## References